rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Name of manufacturer: <CITE>[Barthelemy Multeau le jeune?]</CITE>
 >Note on manufacture statement: <CITE>Printer conjectured from the privilege at end, in which the Archbishop cedes the privilege to "Barth.
 Multeau le jeune."</CITE>

-## 5.32.37 No supplied name of manufacturer
+## 5.32.37 Name of manufacturer cannot be supplied

 <a name="5.32.37.1">5.32.37.1</a> If no manufacturer’s name can be conjectured, record “manufacturer not identified” in square brackets if considered important.

-## 5.32.38 Manufacturer names transcribed as part of another element
+## 5.32.38 Name of manufacturer transcribed as part of another element

 <a name="5.32.38.1">5.32.38.1</a> If the name of the manufacturer does not appear in the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/), but has already been transcribed as part of another element, supply it within square brackets.

 If transcribing a manufacturer name as part of another element, do not abridge or expand the name of manufacturer simply because it repeats or omits information given elsewhere in the description.

-## 5.32.39 Manufacturer names in more than one language or script
+## 5.32.39 Name of manufacturer in more than one language or script

 <a name="5.32.39.1">5.32.39.1</a> If the name of the manufacturer appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
 Transcribe the remaining statement(s) as parallel statements (see [Parallel name of manufacturer](/DCRMR/ppdm/Parallel-name-of-manufacturer/)).
 Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the original position on the source of any transposed statements (see [5.34.34.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.2)).